stochasticHydroTools/SlenderBody/Python/Examples/README.md

 We also include an input file to [initialize the cross-linked network object.](https://github.com/stochasticHydroTools/SlenderBody/blob/4cf402e21404ad8b9589af1de5b652adfbb1f72e/Python/Examples/StrainingCrossLinkedNetwork.py#L101)
 This file, NetworkSteadyStates/F700C8400.txt, has a list of connections and periodic shifts at g=0 for the 8400 links.

+# Tests from [2]:
+The results in [2] can be broadly grouped into three categories
+* Steady state networks with no shear.
+These tests can be run by executing the file FixedDynamicLinkNetwork.py, which takes an integer command line argument with a random seed.
+For example, "FixedDynamicLinkNetwork.py 1" runs the network evolution with the parameters listed in 'FixedNetworkInputFile.txt.'
+By specifying the OutputFileName, the simulation will output statistics prefaced by this name, and a set of dynamic steady state locations, fiber tangent vectors, and links that can be used to initialize the next set of two simulations.
+* Stress relaxation tests, where a shear is applied for one quarter of a period and then the network relaxes.
+These tests can be run by executing  "MeasureG0.py," which takes three command line arguments: the seed, frequency of strain, and maximum strain.
+So for instance, "MeasureG0.py 1 2 0.1" would shear the cell to a 10\% strain with frequency 2 Hz, using a random seed of 1.
+The parameters are set in the file "StrainInputFile.txt."
+The name inFile (on line 38 of the input file) should match the OutputFileName of the steady state network generated above.
+* Measuring elastic and viscous moduli.
+Here we use the file "StrainDynamicNetwork.py," with the same three command line arguments and input file as for the stress relaxation tests.

+The simulations will output files prefixed with the user-specified outFile string (specified on line 37 of StrainInputFile.txt).
+The statistics are output every ``savedt'' seconds, where the interval savedt is specified on line 35 of the input file.
+Outputs include:
+* numLinksByFib = number of links attached to each fiber,
+* NumFibsConnectedPerFib = number of fibers connected to each fiber by at least one link
+* LocalAlignmentPerFib = the alignment parameter for the group of fibers connected by at least one link to each fiber
+* NumberOfBundles = raw number of bundles in the system
+* BundleOrderParams = the order parameter for each of the bundles
+* NFibsPerBundle = number of fibers in each bundle
+* FinalLabels = tags for the fibers for each time step.
+These tags give which bundle each fiber belongs to and are used for visualization
+* AvgBundleTangents = the average tangent vector in each bundle
+* AvgTangentVectors = the average tangent vectors for all fibers
+* LamStress, ElStress, CLStress = the stress in the suspension due to the inextensibility forces, elastic (bending) forces, and CL forces